 Courses cover relatively advanced topics in the humanities and social sciences, with offerings on both modern and pre-modern Japan.
-All students take a double-credit course in Japanese language in small groups of about 8 students.
-Students take two other courses, offered in English by Japanese professors, the KCJS Director, and by a professor from a KCJS consortium university.
+All students take a double-credit course in Japanese language in small groups of about eight students.
+Students take two other courses, offered in English by US, international, or Japanese professors, the KCJS Director, and by a professor from a KCJS consortium university.

 Apply by the deadline using Brown's online application system via the "apply now" and "return to application" buttons on the right side of this page.
 Applications typically require faculty recommendations so it is important to begin the process early.